Skills employers look for in college graduates

 Below you’ll find the skills hiring managers say need to be part of the college grad repertoire.
 So if you’re on the hunt for an entry-level job, read on to learn what these skills are and how to master them.

 Ability to work in a team

-Overall, 77.3% of managers want to see this soft skill shine among new college graduates.
+This year, there was a tie for first place, as 82.9% of managers want to see new college graduates tout excellent problem-solving skills.
 Many hiring managers use behavioral interview questions—phrases such as "tell me about a time when" or "give me an example of"—to assess a job candidate’s critical-thinking ability.
 Thus, you’ll want to prepare anecdotes that paint you as a problem solver.

 Granted, “it’s tough giving employers examples when you don’t have work experience yet,” says Los Angeles-based career coach Nancy Karas.

 So you may not have a ton of work experience, but that doesn’t mean you have no experience whatsoever.
 After all, you must have experienced something in college.
 Guess what: That still counts.

 “Think about times where you were proactive, innovative, or highly responsive to a challenge,” like that time you helped solve a customer complaint while working at the campus coffee shop, Karas says.
 Even better: Show that you took the initiative to identify a problem and then solved it.

 The survey found that 80.3% of managers feel writing proficiency is the most desirable hard skill among recent college graduates.
 Submitting a well-crafted cover letter is crucial, but there are some other unconventional ways to highlight your writing chops.

 If you volunteered to be the scribe for a group project in college, for example, include that on your resume, advises Dawn Bugni, a professional resume writer in Atkinson, North Carolina.
 Depending on the nature of the industry—marketing, communications or journalism to name a few—you might also bring writing samples with you to job interviews.